 |Forward Dividend & Yield||N/A (N/A)|

 |1y Target Est||1.83|

 Ascena Retail Group Inc NASDAQ/NGS:ASNAView full report here!
-Summary * Bearish sentiment is moderate and declining Bearish sentimentShort interest | NeutralShort interest is moderately high for ASNA with between 10 and 15% of shares outstanding currently on loan.
-However, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on March 1.
+Summary * Bearish sentiment is high * Economic output in this company's sector is expanding Bearish sentimentShort interest | NegativeShort interest is high for ASNA with between 15 and 20% of shares on loan.
+This means that investors who seek to profit from falling equity prices are currently targeting ASNA.
+However, the last change in the short interest score occurred more than 1 month ago and implies that there has been little change in sentiment.
 Money flowETF/Index ownership | NeutralETF activity is neutral.
-ETFs that hold ASNA had net inflows of $1.88 billion over the last one-month.
-While these are not among the highest inflows of the last year, the rate of inflow is increasing.
-Economic sentimentPMI by IHS Markit | NeutralAccording to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Consumer Services sector is rising.
-The rate of growth is weak relative to the trend shown over the past year, however.
+The net inflows of $2.15 billion over the last one-month into ETFs that hold ASNA are not among the highest of the last year and have been slowing.
+Economic sentimentPMI by IHS Markit | PositiveAccording to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Consumer Services sector is rising.
+The rate of growth is strong relative to the trend shown over the past year.
 Credit worthinessCredit default swapCDS data is not available for this security.Please send all inquiries related to the report to email@example.com.Charts and report PDFs will only be available for 30 days after publishing.This document has been produced for information purposes only and is not to be relied upon or as construed as investment advice.
 To the fullest extent permitted by law, IHS Markit disclaims any responsibility or liability, whether in contract, tort (including, without limitation, negligence), equity or otherwise, for any loss or damage arising from any reliance on or the use of this material in any way.
 Please view the full legal disclaimer and methodology information on pages 2-3 of the full report.